shankrv/html-css/05-Web Design/notes.md

 - It communicates how different elements of information are related to one another.
 - whitespaces are also used inside group of elements instead of the horizontal lines.

+Visual Hierarchy

+- Visual hierarchy is about establishing which elements of a page are the important ones.
+- It can be achieved using a combination of position, size, colors, spacing, borders and shadows.
+- Images draw a lot of attention and so they should be placed on the webpage mindfully.

 ### Best Practices

 - The smaller or longer the text, the larger the line height needs to be applied.